Contact Us

 What’s the Difference Between Transloading and Transshipment?

-Surprisingly, transshipment actually has more in common with intermodal transportation than it does transloading.
-During both intermodal and transshipment, the shipping containers involved with the freight inside are what are moved.
+Transshipment actually has more in common with intermodal transportation than it does transloading.
+During both intermodal and transshipment, the shipping container itself is moved.
 This means the freight inside is not unloaded until it reaches the end of the line.

-Transshipment is different from both intermodal and transloading in that it refers specifically to the practice of moving a shipping container from one ship to another before it is then shipped to another spot.
+Transshipment differs from intermodal shipping and transloading because it specifically refers to the movement of a container from one ship to another before it is then shipped to another spot.
 Both transloading and intermodal shipping can utilize all the different modes of moving freight to complete a single journey.

-The act of transshipment can also occur either out at sea or in waterways that are either just outside or even inside the port of entry.
-This is also used to connect ports around the world that might not have direct access to one another.
-This limited access can be a result of many things including too much time or resources being needed to get to certain ports.
+The act of transshipment can also occur at sea or in waterways near the port of entry.
+This is used to connect ports around the world that might not have direct access to one another.
+This limited access can be a result of many factors, including too much time or resources being needed to reach certain ports.

 It can also be used if the desired port is congested or unavailable due to low tide.
-Transshipment is something to be done within the laws of U.S. Customs and Border Protection though.
-Some countries use the practice to try to avoid tariffs or trade restrictions, which America deems to be illegal.
+Transshipment practices must align with U.S. Customs and Border Protection regulations.
+Some countries use the practice to avoid tariffs or trade restrictions, which America deems to be illegal.

 What’s the Difference Between Transloading and Cross Docking?